marwey/ha-3tier-app-workshop/content/database/lab3.md

 ## Create an ElastiCache Memcached instance

-To create an ElastiCache instance open the [Amazon ElastiCache console](https://console.aws.amazon.com/elasticache/home) and click on **Memcached** and finally click on **Create** to spin up your first cluster:
+To create an ElastiCache instance open the [Amazon ElastiCache console](https://console.aws.amazon.com/elasticache/home) and click on **Memcached**, and click on **Create** to spin up your first cluster.
+Ensure that **Memcached** is selected and you have given your cache a name.

 ![Figure 1](/images/ec1.png)